Armoloy Case Studies

 • Select high work-hardening austenitic stainless steels for improved wear resistance (but not galling resistance) at temperatures below 350F.

-• Select alloys for mechanical properties alone and apply surface modifications to obtain the desired wear and corrosion resistance.
+• Select alloys for mechanical properties alone and apply surface modifications to obtain the desired resistance to metal failure modes.

 1. Lubricate where possible.